-Courses designated Advanced Placement follow the specific curriculum guidelines of the College Board's Advanced Placement Program.
-Advanced Placement serves students who wish to pursue college level studies while still in high school.
+Courses designated Advanced Placement follow specific curriculum guidelines of the College Board's Advanced Placement Program.
+Advanced Placement serves students who wish to pursue college-level studies while still in high school.

-Students who elect AP courses must be dedicated to the increased work involved as College Board curricula and assessments are based on the level of thinking and the depth of knowledge expected from equivalent college courses.
+Students who elect AP courses must be dedicated to increased work that is equivalent to college courses.
 Students are expected to take the College Board's Advanced Placement Exam at the end of an Advanced Placement course.
-AP level courses are weighted.
+Grades in AP level courses are weighted.